Carbon Reduction Plan 🌱

 Procurement (products/services)

 @ Estimated based on available information.
-The company will aim to improve the accuracy of this information in 2024.
+The company will aim to continually improve the accuracy of this information.

 # Limited information is available for Interact’s Richmond site, where utilises are included in the property rent/business service charges.

 It has not been possible to include all emissions within Scope 3.
-The carbon impact of staff commuting is based on several assumptions; average number of staff number over the year, private vehicle uses from the employee transport survey (2023), estimated average commute (distance in miles), and business travel by rail, has been omitted due to availability of data.
+The carbon impact of staff commuting is based on several assumptions; average number of staff number over the year, private vehicle use from the employee transport surveys, estimated average commute (distance in miles), and business travel by air, rail and car have been included where possible.

 Fugitive emissions are those that are not physically controlled but result from unintentional release of GHGs in pressurised equipment.
 For Interact, these would apply to refrigerants, particularly from air conditioning provide by the Landlord as part of shared building services.
 It has not been technically feasible to include fugitive emissions.